-Morsi focused his campaign on appealing to the broadest possible audience.
+Analysts say Morsi is focusing his campaign on appealing to the broadest possible audience.

 But he “represents the older, more conservative wing of the Brotherhood and openly endorses a strict Islamic vision,” Isobel Coleman of the Council on Foreign Relations wrote in a column for CNN.com.

-A slogan associated with his campaign, "Islam is the solution," sparked concerns that Morsi could introduce a fundamentalist Islamic theocracy.
+A slogan associated with his campaign, “Islam is the solution,” is sparking concerns that Morsi could introduce a fundamentalist Islamic theocracy.

-He told CNN during the campaign that he had no such plans.
-His party seeks "an executive branch that represents the people's true will and implements their public interests," Morsi told CNN's Christiane Amanpour.
+He told CNN last month that he had no such plans.
+His party seeks “an executive branch that represents the people’s true will and implements their public interests,” Morsi told CNN’s Christiane Amanpour.

 “There is no such thing called an Islamic democracy.
 There is democracy only. … The people are the source of authority,” he said.